-This critical piece of legislation was introduced by New Jersey Senator Cory Booker, is co-sponsored by Massachusetts Senator Elizabeth Warren, and has a companion bill being introduced in the House by California Representative Ro Khanna.
+This critical piece of legislation was introduced by New Jersey Senator Cory Booker and has a companion bill in the House by California Representative Ro Khanna.
 But taking on one of the most powerful special interest groups in Washington—the multinational animal agricultural industry—is going to require all of us working together.

-The proposed bill would limit the most egregious farmed animal cruelties such as extreme confinement, the overuse of antibiotics, and brutal mutilations.
-It also calls for uplifting independent family farmers, protecting frontline workers, rural communities and public health, and overhauling our broken food system.
+This proposed bill would decrease the number of farmed animals kept in extreme confinement and subjected to brutal mutilations, as well as reduce the overuse of antibiotics in agriculture.
+It also calls for uplifting independent family farmers, protecting frontline workers, rural communities, and public health, and overhauling our broken food system.

 What the Farm System Reform Act will do: